hyphanet/plugin-WebOfTrust/README.md

-While the repository for the officially shipped WoT binary is hosted on [Freenet's GitHub](https://github.com/freenet), you may consider to instead create your pull requests at [xor-freenet's WoT repository](https://github.com/xor-freenet/plugin-WebOfTrust) to receive extended and accelerated review:
+While the repository for the officially shipped WoT binary is hosted on [Freenet's GitHub](https://github.com/freenet), you may consider to instead create your pull requests at [xor-freenet's WoT repository](https://github.com/xor-freenet/plugin-WebOfTrust)
+because:
+- Freenet's repository may lag some months behind the one of xor-freenet and merge conflicts can thus be avoided by using xor's repo.
+- You'll receive extended and accelerated review:
-He wrote most of WoT's code and works on it every week.
+  xor wrote most of WoT's code and works on it every week.
-After his review xor will submit your code to the official Freenet developers for inclusion in the main repository.
+- After his review xor will submit your code to the official Freenet developers for inclusion in the main repository on Freenet's GitHub.

 ## Support